 - Cannabis affects the REM sleep stage, the one responsible for dreaming.
 If you smoke before bed on a regular basis, chances are you’re not dreaming at all, which, of course could prevent nightmares, too.
 However, when you take a break from weed, the first few nights will be accompanied by intensely vivid dreaming.

 - Weed improves breathing, which is invaluable for people suffering from apnea or asthma.

 You’re probably wondering what to smoke before bed: indica or sativa?
 The answer is simple.

 Indicas Are Best for Smoking Before Sleep

-It’s indica hands down.
-I wouldn’t recommend smoking a sativa strain before bed because sativas tend to produce energetic and uplifting high.
-Moreover, THC-rich strains may trigger anxiety which is not helpful in putting yourself to sleep.
+It’s indica, hands down.
+I wouldn’t recommend smoking a sativa strain before bed because they tend to produce an energetic and uplifting high.
+Moreover, THC-rich strains may trigger anxiety, which is not helpful in getting a good night’s rest.